IF YOUR QUESTION IS NOT ANSWERED, PLEASE CALL US | 855-999-2TNC xt. 2

 Who can make a reservation?

 You must be 18 years or older to make a reservation on behalf of your party.
 Parents or other adult guardians must accompany children.
 All Noahides and non-Noahide supporters of Noahides, from any part of the world are welcome.
 Invite your non-Noahide family and friends to join and learn about the beauty of the Noahide laws.
 However, proselytizing is not allowed.
 Noahides come from all walks of life, have different lifestyles, varying ethnicities, political beliefs, and worldviews.
-What most share is a respect for Torah Judaism and an acceptance of the 7 categories of moral laws for all mankind.
+What all share is a respect for Torah Judaism and an acceptance of the 7 categories of moral laws for all mankind.
 By making a reservation you agree to abide by all of our retreat rules and regulations.
-If you'd like to be the first to know about new events, join the Noahide Online Community group for the latest updates.
+If you'd like to be the first to know about new events, join the Noahide Online Community group for the latest updates or subscribe to become a site member.
 Other Noahide groups and websites may post updates as well.
 Lodging is available on a first to reserve, first to be served basis.

-If I don't have a reservation and I'm a local, can I still drop by?
+If I don't lodge with the group or if I'm a local, can I still join the retreat?

 Yes.
-If you're a local Noahide or supporter, please feel free to join us for our group events.
+If you're planning to secure your own lodging or are a local Noahide/supporter, please feel free to join us for our group events.
+Some events require paid admission.
+See our Activities & Itinerary, and the Buy Tickets page for more information.
 Safety first: Please notify the organizers in advance at or register with us upon arrival, if you plan to attend but will lodge off site.
 If you intend to bring children, and would like them to participate in the summer camp, you must be pre-registered.
-Please email firstname.lastname@example.org for more information on how to register your child(ren).
+Please complete the RSVP Form and you will be contacted with additional instructions.